 PhysicalNode node004 00:00:00:00:00:00 default 10.141.0.1 internalnet [ DOWN ] (Unassigned)

-Note the MAC address is assigned to a node in the order in which the mac address was detected.
+Note that the MAC address is assigned to a node in the order in which the MAC address was detected.
 So the first detected MAC address is assigned to the first unassigned physical node.
-This means that you should typically plug and power on the nodes in the order in which you would like the numbering to go.
+This means that you should typically plug and power on the nodes in the order you would like the numbering to go.

 [root@headnode ~]# /cm/local/examples/cmd/python/newnodes.py